bbauska/W3Cx-4of5-thru-May-2024/README.md

-In principle, this example is very similar to the "fruit" examples we worked through earlier, except that this time we're working with files. *And when we work with files, it is important to prevent the browser's default behavior.*
+In principle, this example is very similar to the "fruit" examples we worked through earlier, except that this time we're working with files. <i>And when we work with files, it is important to prevent the browser's default behavior.*

 <!------------------------------------------------------------------------------------------------>